The Relationship Between Dry Air and Viral Infections

 When factoring in the relationship between low-humidity conditions and viral infection potentialities, it becomes clear that maintaining consistently balanced relative humidity (RH) levels in any environment is essential.
 Once 40% to 60% RH is reached and maintained, the quantity of microbes in the air is drastically reduced as they are made heavier with greater moisture retention in their host aerosol droplets.
 This effectively inhibits their infectious capabilities and transmission potentialities by forcing them to fall and settle more quickly due to being heavier.
 Additionally, the dissolved salts inside remaining droplets can help to eliminate remaining microbes, exponentially decreasing their infectious nature and any subsequent health risks.
 This helps to keep environments safer, healthier, and more productive by reducing absenteeism, the potential for transmission of airborne viruses, and impacts on workplace efficiency and/or productivity.
 For example, a classroom of students will benefit from better infection control in the event of an outbreak of influenza, which would otherwise spread rampantly from person to person in low-humidity conditions.

 The humidity of air in an environment heavily influences the potential for viral infections.
-Dry air in particular can present a wide array of issues for occupants of an environment including dry skin, irritation, discomfort, dry eyes, and breathing issues.
+Dry air viruses can lead to serious health and wellness complications, usually stemming from a wide array of issues for occupants of an environment including dry skin, irritation, discomfort, dry eyes, and breathing issues.
 In addition, however, it serves as an opportunity for harmful aerosol-based microbes and bacteria to transmit through the air from person to person.
 By introducing proper relative humidity control to your space, such as with one of Condair’s energy efficient and incredibly clean humidifiers, air moisture content levels can be efficiently managed and maintained, and balanced relative humidity can be regulated.
 Those with proper humidification will notice greater productivity, efficiency, and higher quality air that is breathable and clear of unwanted elements such as chemicals and harmful bacteria.
 As well as instances of transmission of airborne viruses being prevented, most triggers of discomfort, various infections and respiratory issues are reduced, making environments safer and more comfortable for occupants.

 For more information on how to improve your environmental conditions through optimal relative humidity control, discover Condair’s line of humidification systems in our Best Humidifier Guide.